gabrielfernando01/scala_and_spark_for_bd/chapter_3/README.md

 In a nutshell, the following topics will be covered in this chapter:

-	- 📍 Introduction to functional programming.
+📍 Introduction to functional programming.
-	- 🥊 Functional Scala for the data scientists.
+🥊 Functional Scala for the data scientists.
-	- 🌟 Why functional programming and Scala are important for learning Spark?.
+🌟 Why functional programming and Scala are important for learning Spark?.
+🎱 Pure functions and higher-order functions.
+✨ Using higher-order functions: A real-life use case.
+💊 Error handling in functional Scala.
+🔸 Funtional programming and data mutability.